Whatsapp Icon

 Manage Stress

 Recovery entails dealing with emotional and psychological stress.
 Engage in activities that help you relax and de-stress.
-This could include meditation, counseling, or connecting with support groups.
+This could include meditation, counselling, or connecting with support groups.
 Emotional support is key to a positive recovery journey.

 Avoid Tobacco and Limit Alcohol